 • Manage human resource/ personnel posted within government machinery at district level

 • Prepare and submit reports of different kinds to state and central government

 A Day in office with District Collector!

 In other words, there is no defined schedule or a typical day in the life a District Collector.
 Every day brings new challenges and innovative problems that need to tackled with limited resources within the confines of the law.
-No doubt, job of a District Magistrate is extremely tough and challenging, but being able to serve the people of this country, be able to protect the most vulnerable citizens and plan development within the district jurisdiction; makes it one of the most rewarding and satisfying professions in the world.
+No doubt, the job of a District Magistrate is extremely tough and challenging, but being able to serve the people of this country, be able to protect the most vulnerable citizens and plan development within the district jurisdiction; makes it one of the most rewarding and satisfying professions in the world.